darth-dodo/supreme-enigma/README.md

 - Background tasks require the controller to be in the async mode
 - The API is similar to Celery
 - Inside the task, we are creating a new database session object and making persistent changes based on that

+### Information Display
+- The information is displayed on the homepage of the application
+- The data is rendered through a Jinja2 template which uses Semantic UI for styling and jQuery for bootstrapping javascript related work
+- New stocks can be added by making Ajax based POST request
+- The filters are used to generate query param based filtering for the application

+### API documentation
+- The API documentation can be found at http://localhost:8000/docs
+- The Insomnia collection is present over [here](https://github.com/darth-dodo/supreme-enigma/blob/master/Insomnia_2020-08-14.json)